mets/METS-primer/METS2-Suggested-Attribute-Values.md

 Other values MAY be used for the `EXTTYPE` attribute in METS 2; their interpretation is implementation-specific.

+## `stream@BETYPE`

+Begin/End Type: An attribute that specifies the kind of `BEGIN` and/or `END` values that are being used.

+The only allowed value from METS 1 is `BYTE`; `BEGIN` and `END` point values represent the byte offsets into the parent file.

+Other values MAY be used in METS 2; their interpretation is implementation-specific.

+## `CHECKSUMTYPE`: `<mdRef>`, `<mdWrap>`

+Specifies the checksum algorithm used to produce the value contained in the CHECKSUM attribute.

+Values allowed in METS 1 are:

+* `Adler-32` as specified by [RFC1950](https://datatracker.ietf.org/doc/html/rfc1950) for the compressed ZLIB data format.
+* `CRC32` as specified by [ISO 3309](https://www.iso.org/standard/8561.html) and implemented by zip, gzip, bzip2, png, the POSIX cksum utility, etc.
+* `HAVAL` as specified by [Zheng, Pieprzyk, and Seaberry](https://web.archive.org/web/20150111210116/http://labs.calyptix.com/haval.php)
+* `MD5` as specified by [RFC1321](https://datatracker.ietf.org/doc/html/rfc1321)
+* `MNP` Microcom Networking Protocols
+* `SHA-1` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
+* `SHA-256` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
+* `SHA-384` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
+* `SHA-512` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
+* `TIGER` as specified by [Anderson and Biham](https://www.cl.cam.ac.uk/~rja14/Papers/tiger.pdf)
+* `WHIRLPOOL` as specified by [ISO/IEC 10118-3](https://www.iso.org/standard/67116.html)

+All checksums SHOULD be encoded as hexadecimal digits (rather than as Base64 or some other binary encoding).
+For example, an MD5 checksum would appear as `CHECKSUMTYPE="MD5" CHECKSUM="68b329da9893e34099c7d8ad5cb9c940"`

+Interoperable implementations of METS SHOULD be able to verify checksums using `CRC32`, `MD5`, `SHA-1`, `SHA-256`, `SHA-384`, and `SHA-512`.
+Use of other checksum formats is NOT RECOMMENDED for interoperability, as tools to compute those checksums are less widely available.

+Other values MAY be used; their interpretation is implementation-specific.

 ## `LOCTYPE`: `<mptr>`, `<mdRef>`, `<FLocat>`

 Specifies the locator type used in the `LOCREF` attribute.